Alice in Wonderland: Simple Tasks Showing Complete Reasoning Breakdown in State-Of-the-Art Large Language Models: Results

-\textbf{Go small, go home: breakdown at smaller scales}.
-The few models capable of showing significant non-zero correct response rate for the AIW problem are residing on the largest scale.
-GPT-4 and Claude 3 Opus have unknown scales, it is however reasonable to assume the model scale is well beyond 70B params and the tokens scale is well beyond 2T tokens.
-Observing the performance on the AIW problem across various models, we see evidence that LLama 2 is a model family that has significantly higher correct response rates compared to other models that have non-zero correct response rates.
-Within the LLama 2 family, while 7B and 13B model scales achieve non-zero rates, 70B is clearly outperforming those smaller scales (Fig. \ref{fig:main_correct_response_rate}, \ref{fig:mmlu_benchmark_vs_aiw}, Suppl.
-Tab. \ref{tab:models_overview_mmlu_aiw}).
-In general, we observe that smaller scale models (known to have been overtrained on large token budgets of $>2T$ tokens) that have quite high scores on standardized reasoning benchmarks coming close to larger scale ones, suffer severe collapse on the AIW problem and no small scale model can even remotely approach the performance shown by larger scale ones that can occasionally handle the AIW problem (LLama 2 70B, GPT-4 or Claude Opus).
+\textbf{Go small, go home: breakdown of smaller scale models}.
+The few models capable of showing significant non-zero correct response rate for the AIW problem are residing on the larger scales.
+GPT-4o/4 and Claude 3 Opus have unknown scales, it is however reasonable to assume the model scale is well beyond 70B params and the tokens scale is well beyond 2T tokens.
+Observing the performance on the AIW problem across various models, we see evidence that in general, smaller scale models (known to have been overtrained on large token budgets of $>2T$ tokens) that have quite high scores on standardized reasoning benchmarks, some coming close to larger scale ones, suffer severe collapse on the AIW problem.
+No small scale model can even remotely approach the performance shown by better performers residing at larger scales which, despite observed strong fluctuations on problem irrelevant variations, do show significant correct response rates on some AIW problem variations (GPT-4o/4, Claude 3 Opus), while smaller scale models drop close to zero, staying far below $p=0.1$ (with the only exception of Llama 2 7B, which upon inspection reveals that its average correct response rate is substantially elevated due to one strong outlier on a single AIW variation, with correct response rate on others being close to 0 or 0, which cannot be taken as a signature of strong function and is a sign of severe lack of robustness, see also Fig. \ref{fig:llama_comparison_robustness}).
+An important note here is that while probability of random guess on AIW problem is not straight forward to calculate, as the answer might be any natural number, it is conceivable that any model capable of language parsing from the input can probably easily infer from the problem formulation that response should be a rather low natural number without ever grasping any essentials about actual problem structure.
+That might already restrict the candidate numbers to a narrow interval, eg 0-10, which would provide a random guess probability of about $p=0.1$.
+Following that consideration, any correct rate response that is around or below $p=0.1$ might considered just random guessing that does not require any reasoning.
+All the tested smaller scale models ($<13$B) would then fall into the category of random guessing according to Fig. \ref{fig:main_correct_response_rate}, Suppl.
+Fig. \ref{fig:aiw_all}.
+For further evidence on effect of scale, see Sec. \ref{subsec:model_comparison_ranking} and Fig. \ref{fig:llama_scaling}, \ref{fig:qwen_scaling}.